Muhammed-Sahad-c/Array-Questions/readMe.md

 21. Largest Repeating element and its count.
 22. Sum of the elements should be 50 and contain maximum elements.
 23. Move all zero to first of the array.
+24. MOve all zerot to end of the array.